Medgar Evers College Nursing Program Review

-With almost 3 million registered nurses currently working in the United States, the healthcare industry provides some of the most rewarding career opportunities for dedicated, well-trained students.
-If you’re interested in medical care and you’re looking for a job position in this high-end field, then being admitted in a reputable school is the first step to becoming a nursing professional.
-Although every university or college comes with its own set of benefits and learning resources, it’s important to find a program that covers more than the basic level of healthcare training and also brings together an experienced and engaging teaching staff.
+With almost three million registered nurses currently working in the United States, the healthcare industry provides some of the most rewarding career opportunities for dedicated, well-trained students.
+If you are interested in medical care and looking for a job position in this high-end field, then being admitted to a reputable school is the first step in becoming a nursing professional.
+Although every university or college comes with its own set of benefits and learning resources, it’s important to find a program that covers more than the basic level of healthcare training while bringing together an experienced and engaging teaching staff.

 Nursing Training at Medgar Evers College

 Providing student-centered curriculum in business, accounting, computer science, liberal arts and nursing, the Medgar Evers College has created a structure for networking prospective nurses into the workforce.
-Students are not only granted certification and job opportunities, but also build up confidence and experience required in their future practice.
-Moreover, the school offers fresh students a high-quality learning environment, as well as the possibility to transition from a licensed practical nurse (LPN) to a registered nurse (RN).
+Students are not only granted certification and job opportunities, but also build up confidence and experience required in their future practices.
+The school offers new students a high-quality learning environment, as well as the possibility of transitioning from a licensed practical nurse (LPN) to a registered nurse (RN).

 Practical Nursing Program

-The most widely-joined program available at the Medgar Evers College is the one in Practical Nursing, which requires a high school diploma or GED for admission.
-The full-time program can be completed in 18 months, over the course of 3 semesters and is the first stage in nursing education and advanced professional nursing leadership.
-Here you will learn about providing health services to individuals, groups and communities alike, as well as develop critical thinking skills.
+The most widely-joined program available at Medgar Evers College is the one in Practical Nursing, which requires a high school diploma or GED for admission.
+The full-time program can be completed in 18 months over the course of three semesters and itis the first stage in your nursing education and advanced professional nursing leadership.
+Here you will learn about providing health services to individuals, groups and communities alike, as well as developing critical thinking skills.

-You will also create a decision-making framework that will allow you to provide treatment and guidance for your patients within the legal and ethical parameters of nurse practice acts.
-However, there are a few conditions to being admitted – you have to pass the CUNY Skills Assessment Examination (which will cover topics involving writing, reading and basic math) in order to receive your PN certificate.
+You will create a decision-making framework that will allow you to provide treatment and guidance for patients within the legal and ethical parameters of nurse practice acts.
+However, there are a few conditions to being admitted – you must pass the CUNY Skills Assessment Examination (which covesr topics like writing, reading and basic math) to receive PN certificate.

-In addition, you will have to carry out several general education courses to ensure that you have elementary knowledge when it comes to healthcare.
-You will also have to take an exam before your admission which consists of a theoretical evaluation, as well as a clinical skills lab test.
-You also require CPR certification and medical authorization from the New York State Department of Health.
+In addition, you will have to complete several general education courses to ensure that you have elementary knowledge when it comes to healthcare.
+You will also take an exam before your admission which consists of a theoretical evaluation, as well as a clinical skills lab test.
+You will require CPR certification and medical authorization from the New York State Department of Health.

-Lastly, you will have to attend a short interview at the faculty and purchase a MEC Nursing student uniform upon admission.
-Here are some of the main courses you will study – Introduction to Practical Nursing, Human body structure and function, Medical/Surgical nursing, Nutrition, Pharmacology and Calculations.
-Completing this program will make you eligible to take the National Council Licensure Examination (NCLEX), which will in turn certify you as a Practical Nurse.
+Last, you are mandated to attend a short interview at the faculty and purchase a MEC Nursing student uniform upon admission.
+Some of the main courses you will study are Introduction to Practical Nursing, Human body structure and function, Medical/Surgical nursing, Nutrition, Pharmacology and Calculations.
+Completing the program will make you eligible to take the National Council Licensure Examination (NCLEX), which will in turn certify you as a Practical Nurse.

 LPN to RN Programs

-The college also offers an Associate in Applied Science (AAS) in Nursing degree, which will allow you to transition away from LPN in order to work as a Registered Nurse.
-The program takes 5 semesters and focuses on medical procedures and issues within the structured healthcare settings.
-However, admittance or readmission are not automatic.
-Aside from the CUNY assessment tests and a minimum of 2.7 cumulative GPA required, you will also have to submit a writing sample, complete the College Core requirements and attend an interview at the nursing faculty.
+The college offers an Associate in Applied Science (AAS) in Nursing degree, which will allow you to transition from LPN to work as a Registered Nurse.
+The program takes 5 semesters and focuses on medical procedures and issues within structured healthcare settings.
+However, admittance or readmission is not automatic.
+Aside from the CUNY assessment tests and a minimum of 2.7 cumulative GPA required, you will must submit a writing sample, complete the College Core requirements and attend an interview at the nursing faculty.

-Additionally, you will have to have attended at least 1 semester at the Medgar Evers College in order to be eligible, as well as maintain a “B-“ or higher grade in your Nursing and Science courses.
-If you’re applying for an AAS degree, then you must also pass the National League for Nursing Pre-Admission Examination (NLN PAX), which will cover math, verbal ability and science tests.
-During the 5-semester program you will study courses like Transition to Nursing Practice, Introduction to Psychology, Childbearing, Commonly Occurring Health Problems and Chemistry for Health Professions.
+Additionally, you will have to have attend at least one semester at the Medgar Evers College to be eligible, as well as maintain a “B-“ or higher grade in your Nursing and Science courses.
+If you are applying for an AAS degree, you must pass the National League for Nursing Pre-Admission Examination (NLN PAX), which covers math, verbal ability and science tests.
+During the 5-semester program, you will take courses in Transition to Nursing Practice, Introduction to Psychology, Childbearing, Commonly Occurring Health Problems and Chemistry for Health Professions.

 High-end Jobs and BSN Career Opportunities

 Designed for Associate Degree graduates and future RNs, this program offers a Bachelor of Science in Nursing (BSN) diploma and training for advanced nursing practice.
-Providing a reliable platform for higher education, the classes require students to maintain an overall GPA of 2.5 or higher in order to remain in the program.
-Moreover, the full-time training has to be completed within 5 years.
-Accepted applicants will be prepared in nursing management and leadership, as well as receive 60 credits towards the BSN degree.
+Providing a reliable platform for higher education, the classes require students to maintain an overall GPA of 2.5 or higher to remain in the program.
+Moreover, the full-time training must be completed within 5 years.
+Accepted applicants will be prepared for nursing management and leadership, as well as receive 60 credits towards the BSN degree.

-For graduating, you have to pass the College Proficiency Examination (CPE) and earn a total of 120 credits.
-It’s important to note that the required nursing credits have to be received within the Medgar Evers College.
-This means that you won’t be able to transfer nursing credits from other colleges or universities in order to meet the admission criteria.
+To graduate, you have to pass the College Proficiency Examination (CPE) and earn a total of 120 credits.
+Nte that the required nursing credits must be earned at Medgar Evers College.
+This means that you won’t be able to transfer nursing credits from other colleges or universities to meet the admission criteria.